feliciaiveliz/launch-school/back_end/109/beginner_ruby_videos/notes_3.md

 ```

 - Two variables, one object from `lines 1-2`
-- Local variable `a` is being initialized and set to reference String object whose value is `hi`.
+- Local variable `a` is being initialized and set to reference a String object whose value is `hi`.
 - Local variable `b` is being initialized and set to reference the same String object that `a` is referencing, which is string object `hi`.
 - On `line 3` `a` is being reassigned to a different object.